gazpitchy92/nfc-implant-login/readme.md

 Decodes an encoded password string.
 Optional verification step.

 ### nfc.sh
-Main application launcher that should be launched on system login.
+Main application launcher that should be started on system login.
 This starts nfc_app.py and restarts on error.

 ### nfc_app.py
 the main application logic.
 Listens for NFC scans, decodes the stored string, and automatically types the password and presses return (enter).